naveenkumar-prog/convo-craft/README.md

 Convo Craft - AI Chatbot
-**🤖 An AI-powered chatbot built with OpenAI API**
+**An AI-powered chatbot built with OpenAI API**

-📌 Overview
+**Overview**
 Convo Craft is an interactive chatbot application that leverages OpenAI's API to assist users in answering queries, providing information, and engaging in meaningful conversations.
 It features a sleek, modern UI with a dark theme and an easy-to-use interface.

-🚀 Features
+**Features**
 AI-Powered Responses: Uses OpenAI's API for intelligent and contextual conversations.
 Interactive UI: Clean, dark-themed UI for an engaging user experience.
 Predefined Topics: Quick access to common queries like "What is Programming?" and "How to use an API?".

-Conversation History: Chat messages are displayed for a seamless experience.
-Saved Conversations: Allows users to save important chats for future reference.
-Upgrade to Pro: An option to extend chatbot capabilities.
-🛠️ Tech Stack
+**Tech Stack**
 Frontend: React.js, Tailwind CSS
 Backend: Node.js, Express.js
 AI Integration: OpenAI API